na-na-hi/renget/archive/ChrPrompt.md

 >Being taller, stronger, and having actual hands and arms again would be nice, but...
 I think one transformation is enough for me, for now.
 The idea of it happening again makes me a little nervous.
 Who spots you at the gym??
 >Nobody.
 I keep to myself, unless Furret gets someone to talk to us.
 Though, I probably should get a spotter in case of another "Rock Tomb" incident, and I overdo it again.
+How many different ribbons and bows do you wear?
+>Too many to count...
+I don't know where Furret gets all of them from.
+Bandanas, scarves, bows, you name it, she's probably made me wear one.
+It seems like almost every day she has some new little accessory for me to put on.
+I say "for me" to put on, though really, it's all up to her, as she's the one with the hands, here.
+She's a real handful when it comes to making me wear stuff...
+(Though, I don't try to stop her from doing it.
+In fact... don't laugh, but...
+I kinda like it...)

 **Furret**
 By your taste, how's the fashion at the guild?
 What would you change?